 The Bayhill High School Transition Program utilizes a student/family focused model designed to ensure successful transition from school to adulthood.
-Since transition looks different for each student/family, the program is designed to offer many options based on the individual needs of the student, incorporating the student’s strengths and interests.
+Since transition looks different for each student, the program is designed to offer many options based on the individual needs and interests of the student.
 These options include post-secondary education (2-year and 4-year college), vocational training, continuing and adult education, independent living skills, and supported employment services.

 Learning About College and Transitions